-I am a Canadian author who currently lives in Riverview, New Brunswick.
+I am an award finalist Canadian author who currently lives in Riverview, New Brunswick.
 I have lived here all my life and enjoy the quiet of the Maritimes.
 I have lived through the teen years of my two wonderful daughters—which explains my lack of hair—and witnessed seeing them growing into their own.
 A better vision is hard to come by!
 Do you think my hair will grow back now?

 My greatest joy in life has become my new and only—so far—granddaughter.
-As we play for hours, she reminds me of just how smart humans are even at the early ages measured in days and months.
+As we played for hours, she reminded me of just how smart humans are even at the early ages measured in days and months.
 I think there was no greater pleasure in life than to have my granddaughter fall asleep while in my arms.
-It reminds me of when my own children were babies.
+It reminded me of when my own children were babies.
+She has grown much!